microsoft/onnxruntime/onnxruntime/core/optimizer/transpose_optimizer/layout_tranformer_dev_notes.md

 ### Optimize the converted graph
 After the first pass is complete, layout transformer calls the transpose optimizer to remove all the canceling as well as redundant transposes from the graph.
 The following passes happen as part of transpose optimization.

 1. Iterate over sorted nodes in reverse order to find which outputs have paths through supported ops to transpose nodes.
-Transposes will be pulled pushed towards these outputs.
+Transposes will be moved towards these outputs.
 Graph is not altered in this pass.
 [Code](https://github.com/microsoft/onnxruntime/blob/1a4868e5c4c4a270ad91036e36f2a03410c4c278/onnxruntime/core/optimizer/transpose_optimizer/transpose_optimizer.cc#L1875)

 2. Push transposes through applicable nodes and remove canceling transposes.
 At the end of this pass the model will be efficient and will only contain the transpose ops which are necessary for correctness.
 [Code](https://github.com/microsoft/onnxruntime/blob/1a4868e5c4c4a270ad91036e36f2a03410c4c278/onnxruntime/core/optimizer/transpose_optimizer/transpose_optimizer.cc#L1905)